plahde/git-test/README.md

-Git course repo for testing
+Course repo for testing git